Lgbktb/hello-world/README.md

 # hello-world
-Going through the Github Tutorial
+Going through the Github Tutorial and learning basic things
-/n Hi, welcome to the place.
-\nk.